jaykang920/x2clr/model/Instance/doc/design_instance_model.md

    - Is a Case
    - Handles Login / Logout / Location change
    - Has a Rank Indexer

  - Common to directories
    - Can run in any flow (Strictly Actor)

+## Channel

+ - "Clients" for all accepted servers
+ - "App" for Instance, Server, User directory regardless of Flow
+ - Multicasting to Flow queues happens, but keep x2 scheme and enhance performance later with profiling.

 # Game